 Comfort and Fit

 We wear them for long days.
 Also, we make sure to get a variety of different foot shapes in each boot.
-Each boot is tried on by at least a handful of different testers, with a known wide array of foot types, shapes, and preferences.
+Each boot is tried on by at least a few different testers, with a known wide array of foot types, shapes, and preferences.

 Warmth